ONS Economic Forum

 16 January 2019

-We would like to invite you to a seminar exploring regional statistics.
-In the morning, the Office for National Statistics Economic Forum will present the current state of the UK economy and present on statistics at a regional level.
-This will also include an opportunity to hear about exciting developments with transformation of local area statistics.
+The Office for National Statistics Economic Forum presented the current state of the UK economy and statistics at a regional level.
+This included an opportunity to hear about exciting developments with transformation of local area statistics.

 22 November 2018